Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 Stop giving your child milk.
 Stop giving your baby formula.

-Clear liquids, such as water, clear fruit juice, and sports drinks, are okay.
+Clear liquids, such as water, clear fruit juice, and sports drinks, are OK.

 Give only clear liquids to your child, such as water, clear fruit juice, and sports drinks.